RyaanVakil/ai-content-moderator/README.md

     * Open the `index.html` file located in `user-api-service/frontend` in your web browser.
 Ensure the `apiUrl` in the script points to `http://localhost:8080`.

 ### **Cloud Deployment**
-The application is designed for the cloud and includes `Dockerfile`s for all three services.
+The application is designed for the cloud and includes `Dockerfiles` for all three services.
 The deployment process involves:
 1. Building Docker images for each service.
 2. Pushing the images to a container registry (like Google Artifact Registry).
 3. Deploying the images to a serverless platform (like Google Cloud Run), ensuring that API keys and inter-service URLs are configured as environment variables.